tcgaryau/1800_BBY29/README.md

 ## General Info
 This browser based web application to ...
 * Hello, I'm Felix.
+* Hi my name is Gary.
+I'm excited about this project because I get to learn how to colloborate using git.

 ## Technologies
 Technologies used for this project: